4 Best Antiviruses for Linux in 2024: Expert Ranked

 I like the fact that ClamAV is truly open-source — its malware directory is constantly being updated by users (who can use ClamAV’s built-in malware reporting tool to add to the database), and the open-source Linux community is constantly working to make ClamAV the definitive free antivirus option for home Linux users.

 ClamAV isn’t suitable for protecting servers or larger networks.
-But if you’re looking for a good Linux-based antivirus for use at home, it’s a great option.
+But it’s a good option if you’re looking for an antivirus to protect a single Linux device.

 Bottom Line: